 Research on neuroplasticity has improved our understanding of how to apply brain calming strategies to enhance cognitive functioning.
-Where it was once thought that the brain was hard-wired, we now recognize the malleability and growth potential of the human brain.
+Where it was once thought that the brain was hardwired, we now recognize the malleability and growth potential of the human brain.
 This presentation incorporates current research on cognitive and limbic calming strategies and movement techniques to enhance executive function.
-Utilizing meditation, movement exercises, music, and drawing we can help our patients to improve brain function and critical thinking skills impacting overall daily functioning.
+Utilizing meditation, movement exercises, music, and drawing, we can help our patients to improve brain function and critical thinking skills to impact overall daily functioning.

-As one of the limited number of psychologists in America who produces television, Dr. Kenney has co-produced six DVDs and three television shows.
+One of the few psychologists in America who produces television, Dr. Kenney has co-produced six DVDs and three television shows.
 Throughout her twelve years in the television industry, Dr. Kenney has appeared in or produced over four hundred digital media and television segments.
-Currently, Dr. Kenney is the resident parenting expert on the daily show in Arizona, Smart Family, with Daphne Munro and Connie Colla.
-In addition, her Better Living Content has been featured in Working Mother, Parents, and Parenting Magazines and also on numerous family/child websites including socialmoms.com, momtastic.com, parentsask.com, as well as Dr. Oz’s site sharecare.com.
-As a member of The Parenting Team, Dr. Kenney works with Sue Atkins, Wendy Young, and Deborah McNelis to educate parents and teachers worldwide.
-More information about Dr. Kenney and her online multimedia events can be accessed at http://www.lynnekenney.com/speakingworkshops
+Currently, Dr. Kenney is the resident parenting expert on the daily Arizona show Smart Family with Daphne Munro and Connie Colla.
+In addition, her Better Living Content has been featured in Working Mother, Parents, and Parenting magazines and also on numerous family/child websites including socialmoms.com, momtastic.com, parentsask.com, and on Dr. Oz’s site.